Baby You Can't Drive My Car

-"Baby You Can't Drive My Car" is the 644th episode of the American animated television series The Simpsons and the fifth episode of season 30.
+"Baby You Can't Drive My Car" is the 644th episode of the American animated television series The Simpsons and the fifth episode of the thirtieth season.
+It aired in the United States on Fox on November 4, 2018.
+The episode was directed by Timothy Bailey and written Rob LaZebnik.

+In this episode, Homer and Marge are hired to work at a self-driving car company but become concerned with how the company makes money.
+Tracy Morgan guest starred as a tow truck driver.
+The episode received positive reviews.

 Plot

-Homer picks up "chicken" nuggets at Krusty Burger’s drive-through and eats them while he drives recklessly to the Springfield Nuclear Power Plant.
-At the entrance, the car hits a speed-bump and takes flight, crashing into Mr. Burns' office while Burns is showing Smithers the only Fabergé chicken; angered, Burns fires Homer.
-Later, Homer sees a TV news item for a startup company, CarGo, including a press event where Mayor Quimby touts jobs that will benefit the city.
-At CarGo, Homer interviews to be a "highly passive human" road tester of their self-driving car.
-The company founders see his bad driving record as an asset, and he is hired after passing their final test: sitting for hours doing nothing.
+Homer eats while he drives to the power plant.
+At the entrance, the car hits a speed-bump and crashes into Mr. Burns' office.
+Angered, Burns fires Homer.
+Later, Homer sees a news item for a startup company, CarGo, where Mayor Quimby touts jobs that will benefit the city.
+At CarGo, Homer interviews to be a road tester of their self-driving car.
+The company founders see his bad driving record as an asset.
+He is hired because he can sit for hours doing nothing.
 His work amounts to enjoying various activities while the self-driving cars road test themselves.

-One day after work, Marge arrives at CarGo to drive him home, and they enjoy the free food of the company's cafeteria.
-As Homer gives Marge a tour of the high-tech campus, they note that various recreational employee perks like a rock-climbing wall and game room go unused because the coders never stop working.
-Deciding to help the coders enjoy themselves, they call them down to join them instigating a foosball tournament, which the founders see as a "paradigm-blasting", team-building exercise that invigorates creativity.
-Seeking to innovate in employee satisfaction, they promote Homer and make him and Marge a team to boost employee morale.
-When Marge and Homer talk employees into trying out the company's regulation ice hockey rink with their office chairs, Homer videophones the activity to Lenny and Carl; they become the start of a mass exodus of employees who quit the nuclear plant to work for a fun employer.
+One day after work, Marge arrives to drive Homer home, and they enjoy the free food in the cafeteria.
+They notice the recreational employee perks go unused because the coders never stop working.
+To help the coders enjoy themselves, they instigate a foosball tournament, which the founders see as a team-building exercise that invigorates creativity.
+To increase employee satisfaction, they make him and Marge a team to boost morale.
+When Marge and Homer talk employees into trying the company's ice hockey rink, Homer videophones the activity to Lenny and Carl.
+As a result, the workers at the power plant quit to work for CarGo.
 In response, Burns and Smithers work undercover at CarGo, where Burns commends the success of providing excellent employee motivation.